bferdi/littlelemon/README.md

 ---

-Thank you for checking out Lemon Web Application.
-We hope you find it useful and enjoy using it!
-If you have any questions or need assistance, please feel free to contact us.
-Happy coding! 🍋
+Thank you for checking out Lemon Web Application. 🍋